dorisashehi/calendar/README.md

 -composer install\
 -npm install && npm run dev\
--enter inside docker container of the project and run: php artisan migrate
+-enter inside docker container of the project and run: php artisan migrate -At frontend register to laravel and then you can see the calendar.

 ## PHPUNIT